lplpjjj/lplpjjj.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I teach undergraduate and graudate level courses at both USC and CUHK in areas such as introductory communication theories, communication and technology, advocacy and persuasion, and advanced research methods.
+I teach undergraduate and graduate level courses at both USC and CUHK in areas such as introductory communication theories, communication and technology, advocacy and persuasion, and advanced research methods.

 **[University of Southern California](https://www.usc.edu)**